heptarch/heptarch.github.io/projects.md

 and politics and finances of their endeavour meshed together.”
 The
 researchers, on the other hand, were tasked with being domain experts in the latter.
-So the coupling arose via interactions between the director, the lab heads, and the component scientists.
+So the coupling arose via interactions between the director, sublaboratory managers, and the constituent scientists.
-This is, incidentally, another division of labour that ensured focus and divorced research from the profit motive.
+This was, incidentally, another set of concentric layers that ensured proper focus and divorced research outcomes from the profit motive.

 ### 2.4 <a href="#tbc">An experiment</a><a id="sec-2-4" name="sec-2-4"></a>